International Contact Lens Prescribing in 2009

 Dr. Woods is research manager, Centre for Contact Lens Research, University of Waterloo, Canada.

-Dr. Tranoudis is the professional affairs manager, Central & South-eastern Europe, Johnson & Johnson Vision Care.
+Dr. Tranoudis is senior manager, Professional Affairs, Central & Southeastern Europe, Johnson & Johnson Vision Care.

 Dr. Efron is a research professor, School of Optometry, Queensland University of Technology, Brisbane, Australia.

-Dr. Knajian is senior manager of Professional Affairs-Middle East and Africa, Johnson & Johnson Vision Care, Beirut, Lebanon.
+Dr. Knajian is senior manager, Professional Affairs-Middle East & Africa, Johnson & Johnson Vision Care, Beirut, Lebanon.

 Dr. Grupcheva is an associate professor in Varna, Bulgaria.